EricCrosson/resume/README.md

 Container|Abstract|
 ---|---
-[spin] | Provide a [Promela] development environment [latex-cmake] | Provide a consistent dev and ci environment for latex documents using cmake
+[spin] | Provide a [Promela] development environment [latex-cmake] | Provide a cmake build environment for latex projects [graphviz] | Provide a build environment for dot files using graphviz 2.38.0

 Web sites
 ---------